-J.4.2 Functions of the Panel
+Functions of the Panel

-J.4.2.1 The panel shall consider all reasonable requests to modify the SQSS.
-Such requests may be made by any of the members, the authority or any relevant interested person.
+J.13 The panel shall consider all reasonable requests to modify the SQSS.
+Such requests may be made by any of the members, the Authority or any relevant interested person.
 SQSS modification proposals shall be raised via the secretary.

-J.4.2.2 The functions of the panel shall be to:
+J.14 The functions of the panel shall be to: